 Budget and Finance

-It holds the line on taxes from County government for the fourth time in the last five years.
+As presented, it would hold the line on taxes from County government for the fifth time in the last six years.
 Taxes were last raised in 2013 to help make up for more than $7 million in state and federal budget cuts to mandated services.

-Under the 2014 budget, the millage rate remains 4.52.
+Under the plan, the millage rate remains 4.52.
 A taxpayer whose home is assessed at $150,000 will continue to pay $678 in County real estate taxes.

 York County continues to be on solid financial footing.
 Standard & Poor’s in 2010 recognized the strength of the County’s finances when it upgraded the county’s credit rating to AA, one of the highest available ratings.